Makeshift/Marauder/Readme.md

 docker-compose down
 ```
 to clean up the stack.
 This will not delete any configuration.

+<a id="starting-the-watching-stack"></a>
+#### Starting the Watching Stack

+The watcher stack `plex-compose.yml` is used to deploy the Plex stack with its own Rclone.
+This is so they can be deployed on different machines and reduce the amount of competing the stacks have to do.

+However, it's still perfectly possible to run both stacks on the same machine.

+TODO

 <a id="pre-warming-rclone-optional"></a>
 #### Pre-Warming Rclone (Optional)